-A: After you are checked in, there are many things the nursing staff needs to do to prepare you for your procedure; take your temperature, blood pressure, & check your heart rate, listen to your lungs, and start an IV so you can receive your sedation.
+A: After you are checked in, there are many things the nursing staff needs to do to prepare you for your procedure; take your temperature, blood pressure, and check your heart rate, listen to your lungs, and start an IV so you can receive your sedation.
 In order to help ensure your safety, we also review your history and go over the procedure you are having, answering any questions you or your family may have.

 A: Your scheduled procedure time is an estimated time.
 Procedures may take a shorter or longer amount of time, therefore we cannot give an exact time.
 The ASC will make every effort to meet your scheduled procedure time and will keep you and your family informed of any delays or if you are finishing early.
 Please feel free to ask us if you have any concerns.